-There are up to three answer options additional to the 10 answers you may provide for respondents (read more about answer capping here).
+There are up to three answer options additional to the answers you may provide for respondents.
+These are 'Other', 'None' and 'N/A'.

 Not all questions you ask or answers provided may be applicable to every person.
 That is why we offer such answer options such as Other, None and N/A.